vruusmann/openscoring.io/_posts/2022-11-09-measuring_memory_sklearn..md

 layout: post
 title: "Measuring the memory consumption of Scikit-Learn models"
 author: vruusmann
-keywords: scikit-learn memory
+keywords: scikit-learn sklearn2pmml memory
 ---

 The size of Python objects has two components - the size of the instance state, plus the size of the Python system overhead state.

 The size of the instance state (in bytes) can be measured using the `__sizeof__()` method.
 This method was introduced in Python 2.6, and should have canonical implementations available for all built-in types by now.
-However, the same cannot be said about many popular extension packages.
+Sadly, popular extension packages have been rather slow in adopting it.

 The size of the Python system overhead state cannot be measured directly.
 It can be calculated by measuring the total size of a Python object using the [`sys.getsizeof(obj)`](https://docs.python.org/3/library/sys.html#sys.getsizeof) function, and then subtracting the size of the instance state from it.